 The Département des Alpes-Maritimes commissioned the renowned Japanese architect Kenzo Tange to design a building that would be used as a museum and a meeting place for exchanges between the Asian arts and Western culture.

-Set amongst the many fragrances and lush vegetation, the "Musée des Arts Asiatiques" has been built over the lake in the park, creating the illusion it is floating on the water.
+Set amongst the many fragrances and lush vegetation, the Asian Arts museum is built on the lake of the park, giving the illusion of floating on the water.
 The museum’s design is based on the contrast between the solid shapes and the transparent walls.
-The white marble covering the walls of the museum gives it an appearance of strength, while the glass panels give it lightness.
-The volumes are clearly separated by linear openings conveying the impression that the architecture is playing with the laws of gravity.
+The white marble covering the walls of the museum gives it an appearance of robustness, while the glass panels give it lightness.
+The volumes are clearly separated by linear openings giving the impression that the architecture is playing with the laws of gravity.